 Despite student athletes not being classified as employees, in late 2023, the Service Employees International Union filed a petition with the National Labor Relations Board (NLRB) seeking to represent members of the Dartmouth College men's basketball team in collective bargaining, which action was challenged by the college.
 In 2024, a regional director of the NLRB issued a decision determining that all basketball players on the men's varsity basketball team constituted a unit appropriate for collective bargaining.
 Earlier in 2023, following the filing of an unfair labour practice charge, the NLRB issued a complaint alleging that the University of California, the Pac-12 Conference, and the NCAA misclassified student athletes as non-employees, in order to intentionally deprive the student athletes of their rights under the NLRA.
-Further legislation has been proposed to define student athletes as employees entitled to protections under the NLRA; similar prior legislative efforts have been unsuccessful.
+However, in January 2025, the union withdrew the Dartmouth College NLRB petition, and the National College Players Association (NCPA) moved to withdraw the charge against the University of California, the Pac-12 Conference, and the NCAA.
+In seeking to withdraw the charge, the NCPA explained this decision was based on numerous factors - including that multiple states now have laws permitting universities to directly pay athletes NIL money and a preliminary federal court settlement agreement that would allow universities to directly compensate athletes - and thus the NCPA seeks to provide adequate transition time under these contemplated legal changes before athletes' employee status is ruled upon.